Fetterman discusses effects of stroke on daily life in new interview

 The interview, which will air in its entirety on “NBC Nightly News” on Tuesday at 6:30 p.m., is Fetterman’s first conducted in person since he had his stroke days before winning the Democratic primary in May.

 Fetterman began giving interviews in July, but they have been conducted virtually.
-He said in his first interview after the stroke with the Pittsburgh Post-Gazette that he “feels really good,” but Fetterman’s health has become an issue on the campaign trail as his Republican opponent, Mehmet Oz, has argued that Fetterman has not been completely forthcoming about the status of his health.
+He said in his first interview after the stroke with the Pittsburgh Post-Gazette that he “feels really good,” but his health has become an issue on the campaign trail.
+His Republican opponent, Mehmet Oz, has argued that Fetterman has not been completely forthcoming about the status of his health.

-Fetterman told Burns that he still uses captioning to help him understand dialogue, and he sometimes misses a word.
+Fetterman told Burns that he still uses captioning to help him understand dialogue and that he sometimes misses a word.
 He said he will also occasionally “mush” two words together, but he was able to read immediately after the stroke and did not lose any memories.

 Fetterman answered questions from NBC orally after reading the captions on a computer screen.
 He said he is able to understand what is being asked as long as he has captioning.